A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Findings and Implications

-\paragraph{What should be governed} We identified two key areas: tokenomics~\cite{BinanceTokenomics,BinanceRevenue,fusco2021decentralized,werner2020towards} and codebase~\cite{werner2020towards}. \textit{Tokenomics} refers to the ecosystem defined by DeFi projects and comprises three essential components: 1) Utility tokens~\cite{BinanceTokenomics}, which serve as proof of access to DeFi services such as payments, staking, and lending.
+\textbf{What should be governed} We identified two key areas: tokenomics~\cite{pelt2021defining,bhambhwani2022governing,beck2018governance,bhambhwani2022governing,Jensen2021AnIT,kiayias2022sok,chaudhary2023interest,BinanceTokenomics,BinanceRevenue,fusco2021decentralized,werner2020towards} and codebase~\cite{werner2020towards}. \textit{Tokenomics} refers to the ecosystem defined by DeFi projects and comprises three essential components: 1) Utility tokens~\cite{BinanceTokenomics}, which serve as proof of access to DeFi services such as payments, staking, and lending.
 The supply of Utilit token usually has the maximum limitation.
 The initial distribution of tokens greatly affects the interest allocation, the security and reliability of the project.
 2) Revenue streams~\cite{BinanceRevenue,fusco2021decentralized}, which outlines how DeFi projects generate profits.
 The revenue mechanism directly affects the survival time of the project and is a key issue to focus on in the DeFi governance.
 Revenue streams involve charging fees from users, increasing token prices, insurance, and the profits from other projects.
 3) Incentive mechanisms~\cite{BinanceTokenomics, fusco2021decentralized}, which detail how participants are incentivized to ensure long-term sustainability of the DeFi project.
 Depending on the target of DeFi applications, there are various incentive mechanisms that reward participants.
 Yield farming is to earn the rewards by locking the token.
 Liquidity mining rewards the liquidity providers.
 Other incentive mechanisms include staking, airdrops, token burning, and referral programs.

 \textit{Codebase} pertains to the implementation of DeFi applications.
 Governance of the codebase involves determining how to update the implementation and rectify code-related issues, e.g., fixing vulnerabilites or code optimization.
-The modification of the code will have a direct impact on the functionality of the DeFi project and will affect all users.
-Regulating code changes is a very important aspect of contract governance.
+These modifications directly influence the DeFi project's functionality, impacting every user.
+Hence, regulating changes in the code is a crucial aspect of contract governance.
 In this study, we focus on the issues of code updating, that is, how DeFi applications maintain their code.

 \tikzset{ my node/.style={ draw=gray, inner color=white, outer color=white, thick, minimum width=1cm, text height=1.5ex, text depth=0ex, font=\sffamily, } }